chelsejw/learning-dsa/README.md

 #### Characteristics
 - Similar to linked lists
-- Has a first-in, first-out order
+- Has a first-in, first-out order (FIFO)

 #### Uses
 - Printing queues